optprog/laravel-vue-app/README.md

 # How to run Vue.js applicaiton

 (You have to install Node.js)

-Go to the vue-frontend folder and in the terminal run `npm install` then run `npm run dev`.
+Go to the quasar-vue folder and in the terminal run `npm install` then run `npx @quasar/cli dev`.

 # How to run Laravel API